metablaster/WindowsFirewallRuleset/README.md

 1. If you don't have ssh keys and other setup required to clone then just download the released zip file by clicking on "Release" here on this site.
 2. extract the archive somewhere, this steps assume you've extracted the zip into `C:\` root drive directly.
 3. Open the extracted folder, right click into an empty space and there is an option to run PowerShell core as administrator (Assumes enabled context menu during installation of PowerShell core)
-4. If you would like to use Windows PowerShell 5.1 instead see [WindowsPowerShell](https://github.com/metablaster/WindowsFirewallRuleset/blob/core/Readme/WindowsPowerShell.md) but know that this project is no longer tested nor developed with Windows PowerShell 5.1
+4. If you would like to use Windows PowerShell 5.1 instead see [WindowsPowerShell](https://github.com/metablaster/WindowsFirewallRuleset/blob/core/Readme/WindowsPowerShell.md)
 5. Type or copy paste following commands and hit enter for each
 ```powershell
 Get-ExecutionPolicy